Colombian Constitution of 1886: Reform of 1910

-The Reform of 1936
+Reform of 1936

 On August 1, 1936, during the government of Alfonso López Pumarejo, the Congress made several reforms.
 Illiterate men could now vote.
-This rule was implemented for the first time in the presidential election of 1938, which the liberal Eduardo Santos won.
+This rule was implemented for the first time in the presidential election of 1938, which the liberal Eduardo Santos Montejo won.

 Although they were not considered citizens for the purposes of suffrage, women were granted the right to occupy most public positions and began to attend university.
 Control of the Catholic Church over education started to wane.

-The Reform of 1954
+Reform of 1954

 During the government of Gustavo Rojas Pinilla and by his suggestion, the National Constituent Assembly (Asamblea Nacional Constituyente, ANAC) unanimously recognized the political rights of women by means of the Legislative Act No. 3 of August 25, 1954.
 Women exerted this right for the first time during the plebiscite of December 1, 1957, to approve the constitutional change that would allow both traditional political parties, Liberal and Conservative, to govern together as the National Front.

 Three attempts to recognize the right of women to vote had failed.
 The first attempt was in, in 1934, during the government of Alfonso López Pumarejo, a law was presented to the Congress failed to pass.
 Voting rights for women did not appear in the constitutional reform of that year.
 The second attempt was the proposal presented by liberal Alberto Lleras Camargo in 1944; it was postponed under the excuse that this regulation could not be approved before 1948.
 The third attempt was the proposal presented by the liberal Alfonso Romero Aguirre in 1948, which was slated to be implemented in a gradual fashion, but it was really another postponement.

-The Reform of 1957
+Reform of 1957

 In October 1957, the temporary Military Junta that succeeded Rojas Pinilla authorized with the agreement of the traditional political parties constitutional reform by means of the Legislative Act No. 0247.
 This legislation fixed the parity of the parties with the stated purpose of finding a solution to the problems of the country.
 This agreement and the corresponding period was called National Front.

 The plebiscite of December 1, 1957, approved, with almost 94% of votes cast, the constitutional reform giving parity to both traditional parties in control of public corporations for a term of 12 years.
 It was determined that the elections for President of the Republic, Congress, departmental assemblies, and municipal councils would take place in the first half of 1958.

-The Reform of 1958
+Reform of 1958

 The first Congress elected by popular means within the National Front made a constitutional change to extend the term of the National Front from 12 to 16 years and decided that the first president would be Liberal, not Conservative as had been agreed before.